Quality Assurance International: Community and industry advocacy

-QAI sponsors the Earth Day Fair in San Diego to help educate the community on the benefits of "going organic".
-QAI is also active in the San Diego school district, serving on the board of directors for the Terra Nova Academy, a special educational curriculum engaging at-risk secondary education students in urban San Diego on careers in food and environmental science.
-NSF team members also judge science fairs and mentor teachers, helping the community cultivate a commitment to the environment at all ages and stages of life.

 QAI is also active in the Organic Trade Association (OTA) to help protect and promote organic practices.
 QAI Senior Vice President Joe Smillie has served as OTA president and as a member of the board of directors.
 QAI President Kristen Holt currently serves on the board of directors as treasurer.

-Past controversy
+2008 ginger controversy

 In July 2008, it was reported that organic powdered ginger that had been certified by QAI, was found when tested to be contaminated with the banned pesticide Aldicarb.
 The organic ginger from which the QAI certified organic powdered ginger originated had been certified organic by two other USDA accredited certifying agents in China.
 Under Chinese law, foreigners may not inspect Chinese farms.